 Conclusions

-The performance with respect to the resulting transverse motion of two different mounting configurations used to mount/support the anvil of a pneumatic shock exciter were investigated.
-Two different instances of the peak transverse motion were also considered, first at the instance in time when the peak acceleration occurs, and secondly when the resulting transverse motion (ar) peak occurs, generally some time after the principal axis acceleration peak.
-In terms of the influence of RTA as an uncertainty contributor, the author focussed on the results from the first instance.
+The performance with respect to the resulting TM of two different mounting configurations used to mount/support the anvil of a pneumatic SE were investigated.
+Two different instances of peak TM were also considered, first, at the instance in time when the peak acceleration occurs, and second, when the resulting TM (ar) peak occurs, which is generally some time after the principal axis acceleration peak.
+In terms of the influence of RTA as an uncertainty contributor, the author focused on the results from the first instance.

-The results indicate that configuration Mount 2, provides a reduction in transverse motion of almost 50 % at shocks of 5 km/s2.
+The results indicate that the configuration in Mount 2 provides a reduction in TM of almost 50 % at shocks of 5 km/s2.
 The performance gain using Mount 2 reduces as the shock acceleration increases to almost 0 for peak shock levels above 40 km/s2.

-The benefit (possible reduced expanded uncertainty of measurement) of implementing the proposed mounting configuration is worth the minimal mechanical changes required to implement it.
-It should be noted that with this mounting configuration, mounting the accelerometer onto the anvil is a little more time consuming than the manufacturers original configuration.
+The benefit (with possible reduced expanded uncertainty of measurement) of implementing the proposed mounting configuration is worth the minimal mechanical changes required to implement it.
+It should be noted that with this mounting configuration, mounting the accelerometer onto the anvil is a little more time consuming than the manufacturer’s original configuration.

 References